 by Fionnuala Malone - Category: Barcode Training

-As the new Digital Marketing Executive for Retail and FMCG in GS1 Ireland, I was completely unfamiliar with GS1 and barcoding when I started this new role in January of this year.
+As the new Digital Marketing Executive for Retail and FMCG in GS1 Ireland, I was completely unfamiliar with GS1 and barcoding when I started this new role in January 2019.
 This gave me a direct insight into the learning curve also experienced by each of our new members when they come to barcoding their products for the first time.

 As part of my on-boarding as a new employee with GS1 Ireland, I completed the 1-day GS1 Barcode Training Classroom Course.
 I was both apprehensive and really looking forward to the training as I knew it would give me a better much understanding of the whole barcoding process.
 Aside from learning about the technicalities of allocating barcode numbers and creating symbols, one of the additional benefits of the course was meeting manufacturers and distributors from industry and learning so much more about their day-to-day business and supply chain challenges.